Vladimir-csp/xdg-terminal-exec/README.md

 Having a valid entry specified in `*xdg-terminals.list` speeds up the process significantly, shifting the bottleneck to `find` calls for composing the list of desktop entries.

+### ExecArg defaults

+This implementation supports `/execarg_default:entry.desktop:arg` directives for replacing `-e` default with a custom one for specific Entry IDs.
+It is not part of the Spec, but a way to make things work until the Spec is made official and upstream starts shipping correct `ExecArg` values.

 ### Cache